Video about the tour

 ACCOMMODATION

-- 15 nights in comfortable 3-star hotels
+- 15 nights at hotels in the selected category

 FOOD & DRINK